asyncuser/todoit/CONTRIBUTING.md

 # Contributing to toDOIT
-Contributing to this project is easy and as possible, whether it's:
+Contributing to this project is easy as possible, whether it's:

 - Reporting a bug
 - Discussing the current state of the code